codebrowse/docs/README.md

 ## Features

-Python Docs currently provides easy access to modules and imports, functions and classes.
+Python Docs currently provides easy access to packages, modules, imports, functions and classes.
 It may support statements and expressions in the future.

 Stay tuned!